 When tackling forgetfulness in the modern era of learning, try to remember our amazing memory boosters!

 Another battle against forgetfulness is engagement.
 There are lots of ways we can engage learners on a temporary basis, but how can we ensure they’re permanently hungry for knowledge?!
-Well, we have our very own engagement secret: The Engagement Engine!
+Well, we have our very own engagement secret: The Resource Page!
 You’ll find lots of professional advice, training methodologies, facts and stats and tons more!